-TTC can save up to

-\$30,000 annually by

-If a complete evaluation of all phone lines is performed, additional savings are expected.
+TTC can save up to \$200,000 yearly based on a 10 percent reduction in land lines If a complete evaluation of all phone lines is performed, additional savings are expected.
 Based on a conservative estimate, if the TTC reduces 10 per cent of its land lines, it could save up to \$200,000 annually.